Rules Clarifications

 ASSASSIN

 On occasion, the Assassin player is faced with a Destiny Card that leaves some ambiguity about who is defensive main player.
 The Wild Destiny Card allows the Assassin to pick anyone as his target, regardless of who is chosen by the offensive main player.
-Similarly, when the offensive player is faced with a decision (i.e. "Make a warp challenge...") the Assassin may choose a victim based on the choices at hand.
+Similarly, when the offensive player is faced with a decision (i.e. "Make a Warp challenge...") the Assassin may choose a victim based on the choices at hand.
 For example, in the above special destiny, if there is a tie between red and yellow for the most tokens in the warp, even if the offensive player chooses red as the defensive main player, the Assassin may target either red or yellow to lose a token.
 MAYFAIR

 ASSESSOR